You can get help if you don’t understand something about your tax, for example tax returns, allowances and tax codes.

 For simple queries, you can contact HM Revenue and Customs (HMRC).
 You should also contact them in the first instance if you:

 If you’re on a low income

-If HMRC can’t help and you’re on a low income (up to about £380 a week), you may be able to get free tax advice.
-TaxAid and Tax Help for Older People offer professional help, and can assist with issues like filling in forms and what to do if you owe money to HMRC.
+If HMRC can’t help and you’re on a low income (up to about £380 a week), you may be able to get free professional advice.
+This includes help with filling in forms and what to do if you owe money to HMRC.
+Contact:

 Get help from family or friends

-You can give permission to a friend or family member (a ‘trusted helper’) to deal with HMRC on your behalf, eg view your Income Tax estimate, talk to HMRC or help you to fill in forms.
+You can give permission to a friend or family member (a ‘trusted helper’) to deal with HMRC on your behalf for things like viewing your Income Tax estimate, talking to HMRC or helping you to fill in forms.